Top Medical Malpractice Attorney

 All medical professionals have an obligation to pursue the best course of action for their patient.
 Failing to warn a patient of their dangerous condition is violating the duty of informed consent.

-Each year, an average of 1 in 25 hospital patients in the U.S. is diagnosed with at least one infection related to their hospital care.
+Each year, an average of 1 in 25 patients in the U.S. is diagnosed with at least one infection related to their emergency room or hospital care.
 While hospital infections are fairly common, many of them are preventable and can be cause for a medical malpractice claim.
-Examples include urinary tract infections, surgical site infections, and Clostridium difficile infections.
+Examples of these infections include urinary tract infections, surgical site infections, and Clostridium difficile infections.

 5. Misdiagnosis

-When a healthcare provider fails to take the proper steps to diagnose or treat a medical condition in a timely manner, they can be held liable for the patient’s additional physical pain, as well as economic damages, including higher medical bills, prescription fees, and lost wages.
+When healthcare providers fail to take the proper steps to diagnose or treat a medical condition in a timely manner, they can be held liable for the patient’s additional physical pain as well as economic damages, including higher medical bills, prescription fees, and lost wages.

 7. Drug Recall

-Injury or death resulting from drug recall most often falls under a Product Liability claim against the manufacturer.
-However, a medical provider can be held liable if their negligence is determined to be a factor.
+Injury or death resulting from drug recall most often falls under a product liability claim against the manufacturer.
+However, medical providers can be held liable if their negligence is determined to be a contributing factor.
 Examples include prescribing a drug for purposes not approved by the Federal Drug Administration or overprescribing a medication that is later recalled.

 A surgical error is an avoidable mistake that results in additional harm to the patient.
-While surgery often includes an inherent level of risk, medical malpractice may be involved if the patient experiences unexpected complications.
+While medical procedures often include an inherent level of risk, medical malpractice may be involved if the patient experiences unexpected complications.

 9. Anesthesia Error